CMS League Rules & Regulations

 - Reviews will be conducted by a minimum of two stewards and penalty decisions shall be by majority vote.
-There may be a requirement for a third steward review.
+There may be a requirement of a third steward review.

-- Live race directors in a race will have no authority to assign in-race penalties.
+- Live race director in a race will have no authority to assign in-race penalties.
 He shall submit IRR to the Race Review Committee for post-race review.

 - Penalties assessed through the IRR process shall be served on the next race in that series in which the penalized driver/team competes.